 Raw material inventory value is based upon moving average cost.
-Inventories are valued at the lower of average cost or market value (LCM) and include materials, labor and manufacturing overhead.
-Market value is calculated on the basis of the contractual or anticipated selling price, less allowance for administrative expenses.
+Inventories are valued at the lower of average cost or net realizable value (LCNRV) and include materials, labor and manufacturing overhead.
+Net realizable value is calculated on the basis of the contractual or anticipated selling price, less allowance for administrative expenses.
 FPI values its finished goods and sub-assembly items at a standard cost that is periodically adjusted to approximate actual cost.
-FPI has established inventory allowances to account for LCM adjustments and obsolete items that may not be utilized in future periods.
+FPI has established inventory allowances to account for LCNRV adjustments and obsolete items that may not be utilized in future periods.